 Continuing Education Requirements

 Continuing education units are earned for every hour spent in a classroom, clinical environment, or any other similarly organized professional seminar, workshop or conference that addresses orthopedic technology topics.
 A limited number of credits can also be earned for authoring publications, giving presentations related to orthopedic technology, or submitting certification exam questions to NBCOT.
 OT-SC recertification must also include a limited number of credits that address topics related to orthopedic surgical procedures.

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics doesn't report data pertaining specifically to orthopedic technicians, but it does note that employment of health technicians and technologists in general was expected to increase 24% between 2012 and 2022.
-This rate was faster than the national average of 14%.
-According to PayScale.com, orthopedic technicians earned median salaries of $36,437 as of July 2014.
+The BLS doesn't report data pertaining specifically to orthopedic technicians, but it does note that employment of health technicians and technologists in general was expected to increase 24% between 2012 and 2022.
+This rate was faster than the national average.
+According to PayScale.com, orthopedic technicians earned median salaries of $36,746 as of September 2014.

 Related to Certified Orthopedic Technician: Certification Requirements